 Two-Step Authentication and Email Clients

 Once Two-Step Authentication is set up for a user, they will need to re-log in to any email clients they’re using.
-SmarterMail generates “application passwords” for any user that has Two-Step enabled, and it will generate strong passwords for various protocols that are available.
-For example, strong passwords are created for use with EAS (mobile) clients, IMAP/POP/SMTP, MAPI & EWS, etc. These passwords can be used for various clients and do not need to be changed.
-(However, they can be “refreshed” and a new password is generated.)
-So, a customer can use the same MAPI & EWS strong password for both Microsoft Outlook and eM Client.
+SmarterMail generates “application passwords” for any user that has Two-Step enabled, and it will generate strong passwords for various protocols.
+For example, strong passwords are created for use with clients that support IMAP/POP/SMTP, MAPI & EWS, WebDAV, LDAP, and XMPP (chat).
+These passwords can be used for various clients and do not need to be changed.
+(However, they can be “refreshed” to generate a new password, if needed.)
+This means that the same MAPI & EWS app password, for example, can be used for both Microsoft Outlook and eM Client, our Outlook for Windows and Outlook for Mac.